What Amex's Fine Hotels + Resorts (FHR) Program Gets You at Hotels In Sydney, Vegas and Lisbon

 Sofitel Sydney Darling Harbour for Amex cardholders

-What separates the Sofitel from many hotel brands I've stayed in is their attention to detail in the little things: From contemporary stylings with French accents to the Club Millésime, this hotel is a visual treat.
+What separates the Sofitel from many hotel brands I've stayed in is their attention to detail on the little things: From contemporary stylings with French accents to the Club Millésime, this hotel is a visual treat.

-The bottom line
+The bottom line on Amex's FHR program

 The FHR program from American Express allows you to enjoy perks without jumping through hoops or doing the $20 handshake.
 You'll receive early check-ins, late check-outs, resort credits, free breakfast and optional room upgrades, all included.